weiliangc3/stubbah/README.md

 ### Pact stubs:

 - Stores stubs ✅
-- API to add stubs ❌
 - Matches stubs to request ✅
 - UI to look at stored stubs ❌
-- Add stubs by folder ❌
+- Add stubs by folder ✅
-- API to add stubs ❌
+- API to add stubs ✅
 - UI to add stubs ❌
 - API to remove stubs ❌
 - UI to remove stubs ❌
+- API to add state of provider ✅
+- UI to add state of provider ❌
-- API to change state of provider ❌
+- API to remove state of provider ✅
-- UI to change state of provider ❌
+- UI to remove state of provider ❌
 - Counts/captures requests, and what stubs they match etc ❌
 - UI to look at count/captured requests ❌

 ## Generic stubs

 - Stores stubs ❌
-- API to add stubs ❌
 - Matches stubs to request ❌
 - Support regex route matching ❌
 - Support method matching ❌